How to Maintain a Copy of Your Audit Log

 - Use a consistent schedule name — this name appears in filenames and email subjects, making it easier to trace deliveries.

 - Add the External Ticket ID to automated email communications — the Audit Log delivery does not include PII.
 If a subject ever disputes a request, they will need to provide their External Ticket ID.
-Ask your customers to include this ID in all DSR-related automated email communications so it can be referenced during disputes.
+Make sure to include this ID in all DSR-related automated email communications so it can be referenced during disputes.

 Need help?